 Although I don’t use the red storage tray in the AP wet palette for mixing paints or anything, I know a few other miniature painters who have doubled it as a dry palette.
 I much prefer using glazed porcelain water color palettes for inks, washes, and other thin-media.

-Did Using The Army Paint Wet Palette Improve my Miniature Painting?
+Did The Army Painter Wet Palette Improve my Miniature Painting?

 Yes, yes it did.
 The Army Painter wet palette has made glazing my miniatures easier and faster.
 Sure, I used the Masterson Wet Palette as a comparison, and while both work well, the AP wet palette has a wonderful cache feel to it.
 Things just seem to click when I’m using it.